 - A rank in the top half of their high school class

 - Academic success in a solid schedule of college preparatory courses in high school

 - Students do not have to submit SAT or ACT scores when they apply for admission.
 Admission is based primarily on a student’s achievement in a strong high school curriculum, which is the best predictor of success at Eastern.
 See here for details on the Test Optional Policy.

 - A completed application for admission, including the non-refundable $50 application fee

-- An official secondary school transcript (including first quarter senior grades) and/or General Education Diploma
+- An official secondary school transcript (including first-quarter senior grades) and/or General Education Diploma

-- SAT I or ACT scores (Only if you choose to send them; see Test Optional policy)
+- SAT I or ACT scores (Optional)

 - Two letters of recommendation.
 One letter must be from a counselor or teacher

 - Essay: at least 250 words explaining why Eastern is the right fit (this is a requirement for Eastern’s online application.
 If applying through the Common App, a student may complete and send one of the Common App essays).
 Essays can be submitted via email to firstname.lastname@example.org.